stimulsoft/Samples-Silverlight-WCF/README.md

+## Attention!

+This repository is archived, and the source code of these examples is no longer updated.
+Compatibility with new versions of the product is not guaranteed.

+---

 # Silverlight WCF samples

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.Silverlight using WCF.